aio-libs/aiohttp/docs/client.rst

     >>> json['headers']['Authorization']
     'Basic bG9naW46cGFzcw=='

 By default aiohttp does not use connection pooling.
-In other words multiple calls to ``aiohttp.request`` will start a new connection to host each.
-``aiohttp.ClientSession`` object will do connection pooling for you.
+In other words multiple calls to :func:`~aiohttp.client.request` will start a new connection to host each.  :class:`~aiohttp.client.ClientSession` object will do connection pooling for you.

 Connectors